JoshuaHess12/miaaim/README.md

 # MIAAIM: multi-modal image alignment and analysis by information manifolds
 MIAAIM is a software to align multiple-omics tissue imaging data.
 The worflow includes high-dimensional image compression, registration, and transforming images to align in the same spatial domain.
 MIAAIM was developed at the [Vaccine and Immunotherapy Center at MGH](http://advancingcures.org) in the labs of [Dr. Patrick Reeves](http://advancingcures.org/reeves-lab/) and [Dr. Ruxandra Sîrbulescu](http://advancingcures.org/sirbulescu-lab/).
 MIAAIM is written in [Nextflow](https://www.nextflow.io) with containerized workflows to enable modular development and application across diverse computing architectures.

+## MIAAIM in Python
+If you are not comfortable running Nextflow, or if your pipeline needs to be tailored for a specific application, please feel free to navigate to [MIAAIM in Python](https://github.com/JoshuaHess12/miaaim-python).

 ## Installation
 MIAAIM uses nextflow, which requires [Java 8 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html).